The investing world is a widely misunderstood one.

 I recently talked about Ronald Read, a retired gas station attendant and janitor who was worth US$8 million upon his death.

-He didn’t come from a rich background, but he amassed his wealth by maintaining a frugal lifestyle and investing patiently for the long run.
+He didn’t come from a wealthy background, but he amassed his wealth by maintaining a frugal lifestyle and investing patiently for the long run.

 Myth #3: You Need To Be Smart To Invest

 A study was done on the Mensa investment club’s performance during a 15-year period between 1986 and 2001.
-For those who may not know, Mensa is an organisation for people with IQs in the top 2% of the population.
+For those who may not know, Mensa is an organisation for people with IQs in the top two per cent of the population.